Deformations of the symmetric subspace of qubit chains: The 1.4 -symmetric subspace

 \section{The \scalebox{1.4}{$q$}-symmetric subspace}

-Given that deformations of the universal enveloping algebra of $\mathfrak{su}(2)$ for $q>0$ preserve the structure of the representations, one could expect that the irreps contained in products of representations are in a way dual, in the Shur-Weyl sense, to irreducible representations of some deformation of the symmetric group.
+Given that deformations of the universal enveloping algebra of $\mathfrak{su}(2)$ for {$q$ not a root of unity} preserve the structure of the representations, one could expect that the irreps contained in products of representations are in a way dual, in the Schur-Weyl sense, to irreducible representations of some deformation of the symmetric group.
 Indeed, this is the case, and is well known in the literature on quantum groups \cite{Gomez_Ruiz-Altaba_Sierra_1996,chari1994guide}.

 In short, the Hilbert space $\mathcal{H}$ can be decomposed into sectors as

 where $\mathcal{H}_l$ are distinct unitary irreducible representations of $\mathcal U_q (\mathfrak{su}(2))$.
 The $V_l$ are all distinct irreducible representations of an algebra, the so-called Hecke algebra.
 The Hecke algebra of $N$ elements $H_N$ is a finitely generated algebra with the following presentation